Azcapotzalco

-Geography and environment
+Geography

 The municipality of Azcapotzalco is in the Valley of Mexico with its eastern half on the lakebed of the former Lake Texcoco and the west on more solid ground.
 The historic center is on the former shoreline of this lake.
 The average altitude is 2240 meters above sea level.
 Politically, the municipality extends over 34.5km2 in the northwest of the Federal District of Mexico City, bordering the municipality of Gustavo A. Madero, Cuauhtémoc, Miguel Hidalgo along with the municipalities of Tlalnepantla de Baz, and Naucalpan in the State of Mexico.

-It has a semi moist temperate climate with an average temperature of 15C.
+It has a semi-humid temperate climate with an average temperature of 15C.

 As the municipality is 100% urbanized, there are no ecological reserves.
 It is divided into 2,723 city blocks.
 There are 54 parks which have no wild vegetation but rather planted species such as willow, cedar and pine trees.
 These parks cover 100.51 hectares, which is 2.9% of the entire municipality.
 The most important of these are the Parque Tezozómoc and Alameda Norte, which together account for 52.4 hectares.

 Parque Tezozomoc was inaugurated in 1982 designed as a scaled replica of the Valley of Basin of Mexico in the pre-Hispanic era.
-The Alamedia Norte park is next to the Ferrería station.
+The Alameda Norte park is next to the Ferrería station.
 It has a pond which was used as an ice rink and playing field but was rehabilitated in the 2000s.

 Other important green areas include community squares such as Plaza Hidalgo, sports centers, college campuses, especially that of the Universidad Autónoma Metropolitana, community parks and cemeteries.

 Sports facilities cover about 67 hectares of the municipality with 70 fields and sports centers open to the public.
 These include the Deportivo Renovacion Nacional, Deportivo Reynosa, Centro Deportivo Ferrocarrilero and the Unidad Deportiva Benito Juarez.
 Deportivo Reynosa used to host one of Mexico City's temporary “artificial beaches” consisting of pools and a sand area, which were constructed by the city government as a service to the poor.
 The municipality has cemeteries which are counted as green spaces, especially San Isidro because of its large size.